 As a Police Officer with the City of Marshall, you will be required to perform a large variety of tasks that encompass many diverse aspects including learned skills and "people" skills.
 We have provided you with a realistic preview of the types of tasks, which will be required; this list is non-exclusive and does not describe every task required of a Police Officer.
 We urge you to look past the exciting and glamorous aspects and consider the job of a Police Officer as a whole.

 The Marshall Police Department has been proudly serving the community of Marshall for since 1890, currently employing 52 sworn police officers and 19 civilians.
-The Department is led by Chief Jesus "Eddie" Campa and is supported by two Captains.
-Each Captain is responsible for one or more major components within the Department's structure: the Administrative, Investigative, and Patrol Bureaus.
+The Department is led by Chief Ron Davis and is supported by two Captains.
+Each Captain is responsible for one or more major components within the Department's structure: the Administrative, Investigative, and Patrol Divisions.

 The Marshall Police Department strives to remain at the forefront of professional policing.
 This is accomplished by addressing community safety as the department's primary concern.
 The men and women of the Marshall Police Department are wholeheartedly committed to the goal of keeping our neighborhoods crime free.
 From the officers on patrol to the officers in our schools teaching children; from the Chief to the newest rookie officer...all maintain a strong spirit of commitment, teamwork, and service to the Marshall community.

 The Marshall Police Department features many specialized "Divisions" playing a critical role in the overall effectiveness of the Department.
 Specialized Divisions consist of the Crime Scene Investigation, Special Response Team (S.R.T.), Canine Patrol, Narcotics Unit, Motorcycle Patrol and a Juvenile Section.
 The Marshall Police Department also features Community Policing, Crime Stoppers, and D.A.R.E.
 Programs.